 Our town house clients and others that have access to a roof terrace are looking to not just utilize their rooftops but imagine how much of the activities that they perform inside, they could do outside.
-All architects would agree that roof tops in NYC are seriously underdeveloped, and part of that reason is because owners think there would be too many hurdles to achieve.
+All NYC architects would agree that roof tops in New York City are seriously underdeveloped, and part of that reason is because owners think there would be too many hurdles to achieve.
 It can be done; one just has to be creative…Victoria Benatar, Co-founder EXD Architecture

 We would like to share with you this case study where EXD Architecture maximized the use of an existing rooftop on a 4 story pre-war co-op, transforming this valuable outdoor space into a private oasis for the top floor apartment.